 Students may register as individuals or as teams of up to four.
 No more than four students are allowed to form a team.

-Students interested in applying can easily sign up at the App Challenge website, find more information about the challenge here, or contact Cayssia David at Cayssia.David@mail.house.gov.
+Students interested in applying can easily sign up and find more information about the challenge at the App Challenge website or contact Kathy Keane at Kathy.Keane@mail.house.gov.